Why is Process Mapping an Important Tool for Improving Processes?

-Did you know that it is a “best practice” to create a process map for every procedure or system of procedures that you develop?
+Did you know that it is a “best practice” to create a process map for every procedure or system of procedures that you develop or improve?
 And did you know that, like a table of contents, process mapping will create stronger communication and better understanding in your organization?
+Why is process mapping an important tool for improving processes?

 - Increase process understanding